oscardoudou/quick-paste/README.md

 - [ ] copy event searchable(if bind it later, would result two searchableItem, currently disbale copy event searchable)
 - [ ] spotlight thumbnail(only work for part of the file extension, even same extension would differ)
 - [ ] resized icon should fit retina display
-- [ ] avoid save most recent copied since last close, which end up duplicate search history.
-(But consider could read the most recent copied even before app running, this issue kind of reasonable.)
+- [x] avoid save most recent copied since last close, which end up duplicate search history. (use property firstTime check)
+- [x] copy it should not add new record, avoid this type of changeCount being trigger (set lastChangeCount same to changeCount)
+- [x] how retrieve object based on tableview.index, especially when after apply search(filtered history row index has nothing to do with id, temp copied array)